401-advanced-javascript-davetrost/data-structures-and-algorithms/README.md

 Catch and handle any exceptions and return a printed value or operation which cleanly represents the state.
 Either stop the execution cleanly, or provide the user with clear direction and output.

-Write tests to capture the following cases:
-- [ ] Can successfully instantiate an empty linked list
-- [ ] Can properly insert into the linked list
-- [ ] The head property will properly point to the first node in the linked list
-- [ ] Can properly insert multiple nodes into the linked list
-- [ ] Will return true when finding a value within the linked list that exists
-- [ ] Will return false when searching for a value in the linked list that does not exist
-- [ ] Can properly return a collection of all the values that exist in the linked list

 ### Approach & Efficiency

 - insert(): has space efficiency of O(1) and time performance of O(1)